 1. Set business goals

-Aligning your procurement strategy with your business goals is crucial for less risk.
+Aligning your procurement strategy with your business goals is crucial for risk management.
 Understand your organization's needs and set priorities correctly by writing down each potential business problem, goal, or scenario and the corresponding software to meet them.

 2. Right-size subscriptions

 Paying for what you don't need is reckless for any organization.
-Evaluate your SaaS stack, existing and new tools, from time to time.
-That way you will be able to zero on the features and capabilities that you actually want at lower prices.
+Evaluate your SaaS stack from time to time so you can focus on the features and capabilities that you actually want at lower prices.

 3. Test drive